Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

-This year Alumot school took part in Global Entrepreneurship Week for the first time.
+This year, Alumot school took part in GEW for the first time.

-During the week, students were exposed to projects from various areas: the spaceship project, the peas and carrots project, the technology project, art in threads, directing and narration.
+During this week, students were exposed to projects from various areas: the spaceship project, the peas and carrots project, the technology project, art in threads, directing and narration.

 Be'eri School in Netanya

-This year Be'eri school began teaching the contents of the Entrepreneurship for Kids Program, and took part in Global Entrepreneurship Week.
+This year, Be'eri school began teaching the modules of the Entrepreneurship for Kids Program and took part in Global Entrepreneurship Week.

 HaManhil School in Ramat Gan

-HaManhil school in Ramat Gan teaches leadership and entrepreneurship, and is taking part in Global Entrepreneurship Week for the first time this year.
+HaManhil school in Ramat Gan educates for leadership and entrepreneurship and took part in GEW for the first time this year.

-The teacher Michal Mamman contacted many entrepreneurs who came to the school to inspire students in grades 3-8.
+The teacher Michal Mamman contacted many entrepreneurs who came to the school to inspire third to eighth graders.

 Harel School in Bat Yam

-Since the 2015-16 school year, the Harel school in Bat-Yam is part of the group of schools promoting entrepreneurial education.
+Since the 2015-16 school year, the Harel school in Bat-Yam has joined the schools that encourage entrepreneurship education.

-This year the school participated in Global Entrepreneurship Week with guest entrepreneurs who inspired the students.
+This year, the school participated in this week with guest entrepreneurs who inspired the students.